buffalocheck/u2two/README.md

 This site is to be used for a sports pool for college football games.
 A player creates an account, picks the winners of each week's games and ranks those picks in order of confidence (1 confidence point being the least & the highest number being the most).
 At the end of each week the player with the most confidence points based on his/her picks wins the week.

+Tech used: Facebook log in, 4 tables (details of 312 matchups & 65 college teams included).

+Routes:

+Profile & login: get/post/put.
+Picks: get/post/put.

+Models: matches, picks, universities, users.

+API: Facebook login.

+There is no delete becuse it does not make sense in this app.
+Brandi was cool w/ that.

 Requirements:
 Deployed on Heroku
 At least 1 API